Reviews You Can Rely On

 Our testing regimen includes a deep dive into the visual quality of the prints, the dimensions and mediums used, the machine's ease of use, and the cost of printing.
 Each testing metric is weighted to account for a percentage of the final 1 - 100 point score.
 Below is a detailed account of the tests that make up each metric and how they reveal the market's best machines.
 We hope that this comprehensive review will help you pick the best photo printer for your needs and budget.

 Our method for assessing value takes two different approaches to reach the same endpoint.
 We are looking for a product that either performs at a similar level to other products but costs less or a product that performs at a higher level than similarly priced competitors.
-Examples of these two types of value are the Canon PIXMA TR4520 and the Epson Expression Photo HD XP-15000.
 The Epson XP-15000 is a full-sized photo printer priced significantly below the cost of other machines that render larger format prints.
-On the other hand, the Canon PIXMA TR4520 has a sticker price similar to the mini-printers yet delivers quality 8" x 10" prints.
-Both of these machines supply serious savings to consumers.
+For photographers making high volumes of prints, we think the Canon PIXMA G620 is the best value with an incredibly low cost of $0.05 per 4" x 6" photo print.

 photo printer - side-by-side comparative analysis was critical to our judgment of...